 Is your vehicle part of this recall?

-To date fifteen engine compartment fires related to the Hyundai anti-lock brake recall have been documented.
+To date, fifteen engine compartment fires related to the Hyundai anti-lock brake recall have been documented.
 Over 150,000 vehicles are included in this Santa Fe Sport recall.
-To see if your vehicle is one of them, use MotorSafety’s free vehicle lookup tool.
+To see if your vehicle is one of them, use MotorSafety’s free vehicle recall lookup tool.